-We’re here to not only provide whole health dentistry, but to also ensure you understand every aspect of your dental treatments.
+We’re here to not only provide whole health dentistry in Lakewood, Colorado, but to also ensure you understand every aspect of your dental treatments.
 Oftentimes, when patients learn a tooth extraction is required, it tends to lead to more questions than most of our other treatments.
 Here are some of the most common questions we receive about tooth extraction to help you understand why it may be the best plan of action in your oral health journey.

 Why is tooth extraction required?